What Are Hallucinogens?

 There are many different kinds of mind-altering drugs that can be prime targets for abuse across every demographic.

-Find out more about getting treatment for an addiction to psychoactive drugs.
+Find out more about getting treatment for an addiction to Psychoactive drugs.

-Abuse of Hallucinogens
+Abuse Of Hallucinogens

-Hallucinogens Drug Dependence and Addiction
+Hallucinogenic Drug Dependence And Addiction

-Although addiction to these types of drugs is less common than other substances, many people can still develop a dependence on them.
+Although addiction to these types of drugs is less common than with other substances, many people can still develop a dependence on Hallucinogens.
 A physical addiction is marked by tolerance to the drug, meaning more is needed to achieve the initial high.
 It is also recognized by the presence of withdrawal symptoms when stopping use.